mgbrian/tradr/README.md

 1. Ensure `npm`, `protoc`, and the necessary gRPC Web plugins are installed before moving onto the next step.
    - See https://github.com/grpc/grpc-web?tab=readme-ov-file#code-generator-plugins
    - TODO: Add these to install script.
+Also add note to have Homebrew installed if on macOS.

 1. Compile service proto